manuelbomi/Enterprise-Agentic-AI---Scalable-Meeting-Orchestration-with-n8n/README.md

-Enterprise Agentic AI: Scalable Meeting Orchestration with n8n
+# Enterprise Agentic AI: Scalable Meeting Orchestration with n8n

-An Agentic AI–powered workflow built with n8n
-, designed to automate meeting scheduling across an enterprise using OpenAI + Google Calendar.
+#### An Agentic AI–powered workflow built with n8n, designed to automate meeting scheduling across an enterprise using OpenAI + Google Calendar.

-This workflow demonstrates how Agentic AI can seamlessly integrate with enterprise tools to provide scalable, intelligent, and context-aware scheduling assistance.
+#### This workflow demonstrates how Agentic AI can seamlessly integrate with enterprise tools to provide scalable, intelligent, and context-aware scheduling assistance.
 It can be adapted for broader enterprise use cases beyond just calendar automation.

-📖 Introduction
+## Introduction 📖

-In enterprise environments, scheduling meetings across teams can be repetitive and time-consuming.
+#### In enterprise environments, scheduling meetings across teams can be repetitive and time-consuming.
 This repository provides a ready-to-use Agentic AI workflow in n8n that:

-Acts as an AI-powered scheduling assistant
+* Acts as an AI-powered scheduling assistant

-Reads availability from Google Calendar
+* Reads availability from Google Calendar

-Confirms timeslots interactively with users
+* Confirms timeslots interactively with users

-Creates events automatically once finalized
+* Creates events automatically once finalized

-It showcases how Agentic AI principles can be applied to real-world enterprise workflows.
+* It showcases how Agentic AI principles can be applied to real-world enterprise workflows.

-🛠️ Workflow Overview
+## Workflow Overview 🛠️

 The workflow is composed of the following components: